PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: A new PAC-Bayesian Bound for RL

 \subsection{Main Result}

-The bounded-differences property defined above is precisely what allows us to apply concentration inequalities for dependent data.
-Specifically, we leverage \cite{paulin2018}'s extension of McDiarmid's inequality to Markov chains, which provides concentration for functions satisfying bounded differences on Markovian sequences.
+The above bounded-differences property (Lemma~\ref{lem:bd}) is precisely what allows us to apply concentration inequalities to dependent data.
+Importantly, the proof strategy is leveraging \citet{paulin2018}'s extension of McDiarmid's inequality to Markov chains, which provides concentration for functions satisfying bounded differences on Markovian sequences.
 The key insight is that while the transitions are temporally dependent, the bounded-differences condition with explicit constants $\|c\|^2$ enables us to control how perturbations propagate through the dependency structure.

-Applying \cite{paulin2018}'s concentration result yields a tail bound on the deviation $\mathcal{L}(\theta)-\hat{\mathcal{L}}_{\mathfrak{D}}(\theta)$ (see \eqref{eq:mgf}) that depends explicitly on the mixing time $\tau_{\min}$ of the policy-induced Markov chain. $\tau_{\min}$ is the smallest number of steps after which the distribution of the chain’s state is, in a statistical sense, nearly indistinguishable from its long‑run or stationary distribution in Total Variation distance, no matter where the chain started.
+Applying \citet{paulin2018}'s concentration result yields a tail bound on the deviation $\mathcal{L}(\theta)-\hat{\mathcal{L}}_{\mathfrak{D}}(\theta)$ (see inequality \eqref{eq:mgf}) that depends explicitly on the mixing time $\tau_{\min}$ of the policy-induced Markov chain. $\tau_{\min}$ is the smallest number of steps after which the distribution of the chain’s state is, in a statistical sense, nearly indistinguishable from its long‑run or stationary distribution in total variation distance, no matter where the chain started.
 In other words, it measures how quickly the chain “forgets” its initial state and becomes well mixed.
-Combining the tail bound from \eqref{eq:mgf} with the standard PAC-Bayesian change-of-measure technique gives our main result:
+Combining the tail bound from inequality \eqref{eq:mgf} with the standard PAC-Bayesian change-of-measure technique gives our main result: